srajma/xatra/README.md

 Development
 - [x] option for different point markers besides pin
 - [x] option for point labels, river labels
-- [ ] grouping of map elements and layer selection
 - [ ] ideally make it so hovering hovers on *all* flags/elements at that point
-- [ ] "get current map" similar to matplotlib, to make maps more modular
+- [x] "get current map" similar to matplotlib, to make maps more modular
+- [ ] Hover over color bar
 - [x] periods for things other than flags
 - [x] xatra.Admin
 - [x] xatra.Flag color groups
 - [x] xatra.Dataframe with notes and DataColormap
 - [x] do we need to redraw everything each frame?
+- [ ] MAYBE: grouping of map elements and layer selection.
+PROBLEM: this is hard.
-- [ ] possibly: calculate and keep simplified geometries (check what the main source of slowness is)
+- [ ] MAYBE: calculate and keep simplified geometries (check what the main source of slowness is) PROBLEM: boundaries between different geometries no longer fit perfectly
-- [ ] possibly: loading geojson from file instead of storing it in html; i.e. with a server
+- [ ] MAYBE: loading geojson from file instead of storing it in html; i.e. with a server

 Interactive platform
 - [ ] DSL